SSD2015/219244/Schedule.md

 * Please include these goals in EL2 if you haven't already completed them:
     1. Voter can submit his votes/ratings and system records them.
     2. System returns clear acknowledgement when votes/ratngs are received.
-    3. Complete domain and software model of design to tally votes.
+    3. Complete domain and software model of design to tally votes/ratings.
+    4. Implement software model for tallying votes/ratings.
+Provide a UI to display results.
+    5. Write an Installation document (on Github) describing the steps to install and run your app.

 ---
 ### Roadmap for Next Four Weeks